mantidproject/mantid/docs/source/release/v6.0.0/mantidworkbench.rst

 ############

 - Added a colorbar scale option to the workbench plot settings.
 This allows the user to choose between a linear (default) or logarithmic scale.
+- Added a show legend checkbox to the workbench plot settings.
+This allows users to choose whether to display the legend on graphs by default.

 Improvements
 ############